 A Harvard and Tin House alumna, she reported in more than a dozen countries at sites ranging from Chernobyl to Iraqi oil fields.
-She has received support from the Community of Writers, the Mendocino Coast Writers’ Conference, the Society of Environmental Journalists, Ledbury Poetry Critics, Faber Academy, and (with multidisciplinary collaborators) the EU-Russia Civil Society Forum.
+She has received support from the National Book Critics Circle, the Community of Writers, the Mendocino Coast Writers’ Conference, the Society of Environmental Journalists, Ledbury Poetry Critics, Faber Academy, and (with multidisciplinary collaborators) the EU-Russia Civil Society Forum.

 Criticism on work by Rahul Raina and Alex McElroy; Yusef Komunyakaa and Douglas Kearney; Gabrielle Bates and Matthew Salesses; Lee Isaac Chung; Claudia Rankine, Eduardo C. Corral, and Valzhyna Mort; Hassan Blasim; Raven Leilani and Xiaolu Guo.